Timing and Frequency of Fertilizer Application

-Applying fertilizers at the wrong timing might result in nutrient losses, waste of fertilizer and even damage to the crop.
-The mechanisms by which losses occur depend on the properties of the nutrient and its reactions with the surroundings and will be discussed further in this article.
+Applying fertilizers at the wrong time may result in nutrient losses, a waste of fertilizer and even damage to the crop.
+The mechanisms by which losses occur depend on the properties of the nutrient and its reactions with the surrounding environment – this will be discussed further on in this article.

-Plants need different nutrient ratesand ratios at different growth stages.
-In order for the nutrients to be available when the plant needs them, fertilizers should be applied at the right timing.
+Plants need different nutrient rates and ratios at different growth stages.
+In order for the nutrients to be available when the plant needs them, fertilizers should be applied at the right time.
 The optimum timing for fertilizer application is, therefore, determined by the Nutrient Uptake Pattern of the crop.
 For the same crop, each nutrient has an individual uptake pattern.

 Example of NPK uptake distribution

 Different crops have different salt tolerance levels.
 When salinity level exceeds the salt tolerance of the crop, yield is affected and begins to decrease.
 In our software we created a system, for many crops and soil types, that is able to take into account salinity limits in order to correctly advise on the amount of fertilizer to apply.

 The maximum rate of fertilizer that can be applied at one application depends on the salinity threshold that the crop can tolerate.

 Therefore, split fertilizer applications help to avoid salt damages to the crop and improve germination rate.
 Applying smaller amounts of fertilizers at shorter intervals reduce salt stress and also losses by leaching and this is exactly what the software suggests.

 FREQUENCY OF FERTILIZER APPLICATION AS AFFECTED BY SOIL TYPE